Chorus History

 The Santa Rosa Symphonic Chorus has enjoyed a long and celebrated history in the musical life of Sonoma County.
 Founded by Chester Beck in the fall of 1934, the chorus, originally named the Santa Rosa Chorus, began as an evening class at Santa Rosa High School.

 The first concert given by the chorus was a performance of Handel’s Messiah under Mr. Beck’s direction, jointly presented with the San Francisco Municipal Chorus at Santa Rosa High School on January 6, 1935.
-In 1944, after a two year stint in the service, Chester Beck returned to Santa Rosa and the chorus became a part of the adult education community service program of Santa Rosa Junior College.
+In 1944, the Chorus became a class in the community education program of Santa Rosa Junior College (SRJC).
 As the membership now comprised members from all parts of Sonoma County, the chorus became known as the Sonoma County Chorus.

 When Mr. Beck died in 1966, the chorus’s leadership was taken over by his long-time friend, assistant director and tenor soloist, Harry Meyn (1966-1968).
 Mr. Meyn was followed by a succession of directors until, in 1979, Dr. Curtis Sprenger asked Dan Earl, music teacher at Santa Rosa High School, to become the seventh music director of the chorus.

 For the next seven years the chorus, under Earl’s direction, continued to develop artistically in stature.
 After leaving the chorus at the end of 1986, Earl was followed by four more directors, each putting his own stamp on the success of the chorus.
 During Lloyd Elliot’s tenure, the chorus changed its name to the Santa Rosa Symphonic Chorus.
 In the fall of 2000, Dan Earl came back to the chorus as its director.
 In June, 2014, Dan Earl retired from the chorus and handed the baton to Robert Hazelrigg, its former accompanist.
-In 2014, Robert “Bob” H. became the music director for the Santa Rosa Symphonic Chorus, continuing the long tradition of the Chorus in the community.
+In 2014, Robert “Bob” H. became the music director for the Santa Rosa Symphonic Chorus, until his family moved out of the area in 2021, and Marisa Troppy became Artistic Director.
+During this time, the SRJC discontinued the community education program, but in 2023, Dr. Jody Benecke invited the Chorus to once again be part of the regular JC class curriculum.
+We were extremely fortunate to have Dr. Benecke as our Artistic Director until her retirement in 2024, followed by Darita Seth who has brought new energy to the role of Artistic Director.

 We have also performed Beethoven’s 9th Symphony, with the Santa Rosa Symphony under the direction of Bruno Ferrandis, conductor; and Brahms’ “German Requiem” with the Sonoma County Bach Choir (Bob Worth, director) along with the Santa Rosa Symphony.”